Whether you or someone you love abuses painkillers or heroin, there are numerous risks and consequences you should be aware of.

 8. It Comes in Three Different Colors

-Heroin is generally available as white or brown powder, or in black tar form.
-White heroin is rare in the U.S., and often mixed with dangerous fillers and contaminants not meant for human consumption.
-Black tar heroin is made using an industrial process, and also contains harmful contaminants.
+Heroin is generally available as white or brown powder or in black tar form.
+White heroin is rare in the U.S. and is often mixed with dangerous fillers and contaminants not meant for human consumption.
+Black tar heroin is made using an industrial process and also contains harmful contaminants.

 9. It’s Often Mixed With Deadly, Potent Opioids

 Today’s street heroin is frequently mixed with synthetic opioids that are far easier to obtain and less costly than heroin, such as fentanyl and carfentanil.
-Unfortunately, these opioids are highly potent and dangerous, and can cause an overdose or death after just one use.
+Unfortunately, these opioids are highly potent and dangerous and can cause an overdose or death with just one use.

 10. Heroin Addiction Can Be Treated With Medication

-If you or someone you care about is addicted to heroin or another opioid, call our 24/7 confidential helpline at 800-934-1582(Who Answers?) .
+If you or someone you care about is addicted to heroin or another opioid, call our 24/7 confidential helpline at 800-934-1582(Sponsored) .
 Our caring treatment specialists will connect you with rehab centers that can guide you or your loved one to improved health and sobriety from heroin.

 the Take-Away